 Test Overview

 A clinical breast examination (CBE) is a physical examination of the breast done by a health professional.
-Clinical breast examinations are used along with mammograms to check women for breast cancer.
-Clinical breast examinations are also used to check for other breast problems.
+During this exam, your doctor will carefully feel your breasts and under your arms to check for lumps or other changes.
+Clinical breast exams may be used along with mammograms to check high-risk people for breast cancer.
+Clinical breast exams are also used to check for other breast problems.

 Why It Is Done